 World Narcissistic Abuse Awareness Day on June 1 dedicates the day to education, support and effective change.
 Unlike physical abuse, narcissistic abuse leaves no physical marks.
-A form of psychological, mental and emotional abuse, it may be invisible but it leaves scars.
+A form of psychological, mental and emotional abuse may be invisible, but it leaves scars.
 Abuse is also dangerous.
 Many people lose their lives every day through partners or ex-partners.
 Each year I will join the campaign to raise awareness of abuse because educating and empowering ourselves is a way of escaping and protecting ourselves and each other.

 What is Narcissistic Abuse?